mausimus/rvcc/README.md

 ARM is a RISC ISA but it offers a wider variety of operations by adding conditional execution codes, automatic index increments, value shifts etc. to many instructions resulting in potentially denser code (fewer instructions required), at the expense of reducing the number of bits available for immediate values.

+Compiler generates Linux ARMv7 EABI-compliant binaries which can be run directly on a Raspberry Pi (tested on Pi 4 Model B running armv7l).

 ### Example RISC-V output